keymanapp/keyman/windows/src/README.md

 #### Certificates

-In order to create a release builds, you will need a code signing certiicate.
+In order to create a release build, you will need a code signing certiicate.
 You can use your own certificate, or you can use test certificates which are not globally trusted.